Wolf1098/Wolf1098-CoreELEC-Addons/README.md

 # Wolf1098-CoreELEC-Addons

-<h3>To use add https://coreelec-addons-repo.dev.wolfietech.xyz to file sources in settings in file
+<h3>To use <ins>try to</ins> add https://coreelec-addons-repo.dev.wolfietech.xyz to file sources in settings in file
 manager, then go to addons, install from zip, select from the file source you added.</h3>

 # Attribution